holyjak/blog.jakubholy.net/content/posts/2019-09-26--generative-testing-lessons-learned.md

       (fn same-charge-sum-and-totals-relevant-cats? [in] ...)}
 ```

-because it makes both failures and the indent of the predicate easier to understand.
+because it makes both failures and the intent of the predicate easier to understand.

 If a predicate function fails, the inputs are included in the error message as `:args` and `:ret` under `(-> check-result first :clojure.spec.test.check/ret :shrunk :result-data :clojure.test.check.properties/error :data :clojure.spec.test.alpha/val)`.
 Alternatively, just use `def` inside the failing predicate function to capture the inputs.